 These bars were inspired by a mistake.
 I accidentally threw some butterscotch chips into the grocery cart.
 Whoops!
 Time to make blondies.
 Only this time I wanted to try something a little different so I added butterscotch chips, oats and a smattering of salt for Salted Butterscotch Blondies.

-Putting salt on caramel and butterscotch has been done to death, but there’s a reason for that!
+Putting salt on caramel and butterscotch is pretty common now, and there's a reason for that!
 The salt is especially perfect on these blondies because they are so sweet and chewy.
 The other nice thing about this recipe is it does not require a mixer and can be prepared fairly quickly.
 To be at their best, the bars need to cool completely.
 I let them cool, then chill them for the chewiest texture.